frc-862/installers-old/README.md

 From here, follow the instructions for your specific type of operating system.
 If it's not there feel free to open an issue.

 ## Windows 10 and 11
-For Windows we want to use the `862Installer-windows.ps1` script.
+For Windows, use the `862Installer-windows.ps1` script.

 We need to first be able to run powershell scripts by running `Set-ExecutionPolicy RemoteSigned -scope CurrentUser` Then simply run the script with `.\862installer-windows.ps1`.

 ```ps1
 Set-ExecutionPolicy RemoteSigned -scope CurrentUser